-This article explains the concept of core hours and its importance for the user.
+This article explains the concept of core hours and their importance for the user.

-They define the starting values for each solution field.
-Initial conditions that are realistic and closer to the expected values can accelerate your simulation, which in turn reduces the core hours that you use.
-Values from experiments or from other simulations can be used as your initial conditions.
+The Initial conditions define the starting values for each solution field.
+Initial conditions that are realistic and closer to the expected values can accelerate the convergence rate which, in turn, reduces the core hours that you use.
+For instance, values from experiments can be used as your initial conditions.

-The ‘Automatic’ number of processors will choose the most economical number of cores for your simulation.
-However, you can manage the resources you use under Simulation control and assign a suitable number of cores.
-For example, if you need to run your simulation faster, you can assign up to 96 cores (only available for users with the professional plan).
+Note that you can still manage the resources you use under simulation control and assign a suitable number of cores.
+For example, if you need to run your simulation faster, you can assign up to 96 cores (only available for users with the Professional plan).

 It is also important to remember that the number of cores also relates to the amount of memory available for the calculation.
-So, be sure to select a suitable number of cores so you will not run out of memory.
+Therefore, if you are manually defining the number of processors, be sure to select a suitable number of cores so you will not run out of memory.

-Result control allows the user to get additional results out of the simulation at a specified write frequency.
-However, the more results you want to output the more data needs to be saved consuming more core hours.
-Therefore, be sure to only use the necessary result outputs.
+Result controls allow the user to get additional results out of the simulation at a specified write frequency.
+However, the more results you want to output, the more data needs to be computed and saved.
+Since this process consumes processing time, be sure to only use the necessary result outputs.

 The numerical settings can also influence the number of core hours that you use: